brooke-lampe/soft260-project-brooke-lampe/INSTALL.md

         $ kdesu kwrite /etc/apache2/mod_userdir.conf
         ````

-    2. Find the `Options` directive in the block marked
+    2. Find the `Options` directive inside the block marked
         `<Directory /home/*/public_html>`.

     3. Just after that directive, add the following lines at the same